 Linear Tube Audio Z10 and Z10e – Both are fully tubed and transformerless, and also function as 12 Watt speaker amps with a surprising amount of drive.
-The full output of the amps are also directed to the headphone sections, for extra power and clarity that can drive any of our models easily.
+The headphone sections provide extra power and clarity that can drive any of our models easily.
 The Z10 is about $5k, with an option for MM phono stage.

 If you have electrostatic headphones as well as planars, the Z10e is a special product.
 About $7k, but worth it if you can use all it offers.

 Linear Tube Audio MZ3 – The evolution of their original amp, this is a lower-powered version of the amps above.
-It works well for any of our models, but is not quite the best authority for the 200 Ohm LCD-4s.
+It works very well with most of our models, but is not quite the best authority for the demanding 200 Ohm LCD-4s. $3700

-Chord Hugo TT2 – Excellent.
-Different DAC sound than others due to their own FPGA implementation (we use Chord DACs at every trade show). $4,500.
+Chord Hugo TT2 – Excellent sonics, with a different DAC sound than others due to their own FPGA implementation (we use Chord DACs at every trade show). $4,500.
 For an even bigger thrill, add the M-Scaler for $5k.

-Burson Conductor 3 Reference DAC and headphone amp and line level preamp (they have a killer all balanced version called the 3x) and streamer.
+Burson Conductor 3 Reference (or the fully balanced version called the 3x).
 This a DAC/preamp/headphone amp in one box, and is sonically excellent. $1,799 - $2199.
-And if you have hard-to drive headphones, this amp is a great solution (especially in balanced mode).
+If you have hard-to drive headphones like the LCD-4, this amp is a great solution (especially the balanced 3x).